Kevin Keegan Discloses Stage-Four Cancer Diagnosis in Emotional Health Update

 Speaking at the Tyne Theatre while reflecting on his career, the 75-year-old confirmed he is battling the most advanced form of the illness.

-As The Mirror covered, the veteran football boss also shared light-hearted anecdotes about his treatment, joking about his doctor’s reported success rate and maintaining his trademark humour throughout.
+As reported by The Mirror, the veteran football boss also shared light-hearted anecdotes about his treatment, joking about his doctor’s reported success rate and maintaining his trademark humour throughout.

 Read also